BNSC1/android-notes/README.md

 `remember`: retain the state across recompositions

 `rememberSaveable`: on top of what `remember` does, it also utilizes `Bundle savedInstanceState` to retain the state across configuration changes
+- However, it requires the data type to be storable by `Bundle` e.g. primitives, strings or `Parcelable`.
+If not, it is required to have saver/restorer functions. `ViewModel` is preferred over `rememberSaveable`

 `produceState`: convert non-Compose state into Compose state